opista/stakload/README.md

 - Frontend

-  - Should settings be on their own page rather than crushed into a modal?
-This may become more useful as we add more integrations to the libraries tab
   - Break down GameDetailsView into components, maybe make into a view?
 Currently a mess
   - Look at dependency graph, anything we can kill?
   - Refactor any components that are: